RashRAJ/Terraform-101/Terraform-aws-instance/Readme.md

-# Adding an output file
+# Adding an output.tf file and how it works

+We added some configurations to return some output from our instance in our `outputs.tf` file

+run `terraform apply` agian after creating the `outputs.tf` file Respond to the confirmation prompt with yes. and in this case you will be given the `ip adress` and the `instance id`

+You can also use `terraform output` to get the output at any given time

-and lastly do not forget `Terraform Destroy`
+And lastly do not forget `Terraform Destroy` when you are all done!